DjangoGirlsSeoul/Apply/2017-organizers.md

 * have ideas and suggestions on how we can improve diversity in Korea IT area, and are ready to help make them a reality with communities
 * have some tech events and conference experience

-If you feel confident you can fulfill all of the above, then this is definitely a position for you.
-Even if you don’t tick all the boxes, please feel free to apply if you believe you have the aptitude and drive to learn quickly.

-*Perks & benefits: *
+*Perks & benefits:*
 * opportunity to shape the future of a fast growing non-profit organization
 * work with fun, friendly and like-minded people/developers
 * opportunity to travel and represent Django Girls Seoul Community initiative at conferences and events

+If you feel confident you can fulfill all of the above, then this is definitely a position for you.

 # How to apply
 Please visit this Link and fill out application in English.
+We will review your application as soon as possible with other oganizers and ask causal meeting with :coffee:
 If you want to know more about our organization or organizers, please send mail us. seoul@djangogirls.org